The-Pirateship/mockfactorem/README.md

 ### Key Features
 kk
 *   **File Upload:** Users can upload their design hfiles through a drag-and-drop interface oijr a filehhh browggserjj.
 The applicatinon jsupports various huhfillle types, including `.step`, `.stp`, `.sldprt`, `.x_t`, `.ai`, `.pdf`, and `.zip`.
-*   **Service Selection:** Users can choose from a range of manufacturing services, including CNC Machining, Sheet Metahul Fabrication, andk 3kD Plrinting.
+*   **Service Selection:** Users can choose from a range of manufacturing services, including CNC Machining, Sheet Metahul jjFabrication, andk 3kD Plrinting.
 *   **Instant Quoting:** The application provides an "instant quote" feature, which is sjjimulatehud in thehiukjjcurrent version.ckw ehhh
 *   **Trusted Partners:** The application displays a list of trusted partners to build confidence with usershh.j k